cdpuk/givenergy-local/CONTRIBUTING.md

 Pull requests are the best way to propose changes to the codebase.

 1. Fork the repo and create your branch from `master`.
-2. If you've changed something, update the documentation.
+2. Ensure `pre-commit` is set up before making any changes.
+Run `pre-commit install` to do this.
-3. Make sure your code lints (using black).
+3. If you've changed something, update the documentation.
-4. Test you contribution.
+4. Test you contribution, and ensure any relevant tests have been updated.
-5. Issue that pull request!
+5. Open a pull request.

 ## Any contributions you make will be under the MIT Software License

 In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
-Feel free to contact the maintainers if that's a concern.
+Feel free to contact the maintainer if that's a concern.

 ## Report bugs using Github's [issues](../../issues)

 GitHub issues are used to track public bugs.
-Report a bug by [opening a new issue](../../issues/new/choose); it's that easy!
+Report a bug by [opening a new issue](../../issues/new/choose).

 ## Write bug reports with detail, background, and sample code